100% client-side — verify in your network tab

 Why generate a PIN?

-Humans are terrible at picking PINs: analyses of leaked datasets show 1234, 0000 and birth years cover a huge share of all 4-digit PINs, and attackers try those first.
-A uniformly random PIN removes every pattern — each digit is drawn independently with crypto.getRandomValues() using rejection sampling, so all 10,000 four-digit codes (or 10¹² twelve-digit codes) are exactly equally likely.
+Humans are terrible at picking PINs.
+The widely-cited DataGenetics analysis of about 3.4 million exposed four-digit PINs found that 1234 alone accounts for roughly 11% of them, and the twenty most common PINs — 1234, 1111, 0000, birth years, repeated pairs — cover about 27% between them.
+Attackers try exactly those first.
+A uniformly random PIN removes every pattern: each digit is drawn independently with crypto.getRandomValues() using rejection sampling, so all 10,000 four-digit codes (or 10¹² twelve-digit codes) are exactly equally likely.

 Know what a PIN can and can't do